 Shipping and Handling

-The Beautiful Truth ships worldwide.
+If you are inside the EU, please click here to order your copy.
 Please proceed to the checkout to calculate the shipping price.
 Delivery times vary based on location.

 Some orders, particularly those outside the UK and US, may be subject to import taxes and VAT.
 All incurred charges are the responsibility of the buyer, as The Beautiful Truth has no control over these.
 Any questions on customs policies must be made to your local postal service.